 US access

-The IRS has not clarified the correct classification.
-Each approach below is defensible, but each has different tax consequences and risk profiles.
-The right choice depends on your specific situation, trading volume, and risk tolerance.
+The IRS has not clarified the correct classification for prediction-market event contracts.
+Each approach below has different tax consequences and risk profiles.
+The right choice depends on your specific contracts, trading volume, records, state of residence, and risk tolerance.

 A